-If you’ve invested in dividend-paying companies in your stocks and shares ISA, once the income is paid, you’ll see it land in your ISA account.
+If you've invested in dividend-paying companies in your stocks and shares ISA, once there is a distribution of dividends and the income is paid, you'll see it land in your ISA account.

 You don't have to even think about any UK dividend income tax or capital gains tax, you can just keep on investing - after all, that's one of the advantages of an ISA.

 It's up to you what you do with those corporate dividends once you receive them.

 Don't get caught up in the excitement of a payment hitting your ISA though, instead focus on your long-term goals.